Lawmakers: Utility-scale wind farm poses security threat

 RALEIGH, N.C.
-(AP) — North Carolina legislators want the incoming Trump administration to shut down a utility-scale wind farm nearing completion because they say it poses a national security threat.
+(AP) — North Carolina legislators want the incoming Trump administration to shut down a nearly complete, $400 million wind farm they believe poses a national security threat because it’s too close to a long-distance surveillance radar installation.

-A spokesman for state House Speaker Tim Moore said Thursday a letter signed by Moore and other legislators was sent to President-elect Donald Trump’s transition team.
+Ten legislators including the leaders of the state House and Senate signed a letter sent to President-elect Donald Trump’s transition team, House Speaker Tim Moore’s spokesman Joseph Kyzer said Thursday.

-The lawmakers said they worry the wind turbines and blades rising about 50 stories above northeastern North Carolina farmlands could interfere with long-distance Navy radar installation in nearby Chesapeake, Virginia.
-The radar system scans for ships and planes hundreds of miles into the Atlantic and Caribbean.
+The legislators said they worry that the 300-foot-tall wind turbine towers with blades nearly 200 feet long will interfere with a long-distance Navy radar installation in nearby Chesapeake, Virginia.
+The radar system scans hundreds of miles into the Atlantic and Caribbean for ships and planes.

-A spokesman for the wind farm’s builder says all 104 towers are complete and full electricity production is weeks away.
-Amazon is buying the clean power to run its Virginia data centers.
+The wind farm is on about 20,000 acres in rural northeastern North Carolina near Elizabeth City, an area with some of the best on-land wind potential on the East Coast.

 Most Read Stories